Poonindie, South Australia

 Poonindie is a small township near Port Lincoln on the Eyre Peninsula, South Australia.
-The land upon which it sits was originally the land of the Barngarla people.
+The township is situated in the historic Country of the Nauo People (an Australian Indigenous community), though it is within the modern governmentally recognised territorial borders of the Barngarla People.

 Poonindie Mission was established as a mission for Aboriginal people in South Australia in 1850, at the instigation of the first Archdeacon of Adelaide, Mathew Hale, who also served as superintendent for several years.
 St Matthew's church, built in 1854-55 and originally intended to be the school, served both the mission and the local community.
 It survives and remains in use today.
 Hale ran the Aboriginal Training Institution at the mission.
 His friend, the Anglican Archbishop of Adelaide, Augustus Short, visited the mission, which prospered.